 What might be expected of that entity with regard to the domain name?

+A domain contact will often have an obvious self-interest in fixing the issue.

+The Internet is a connected system of networks and resources.
+Parties who control and operate such resources are generally expected to not allow the use of their resources in ways that allow harm to others.

-The contacted entity usually has no obligation to respond to communication or investigate the problem.
+The domain contact may or may not have an legal obligation to respond to communication or to investigate the problem:

+A registrant may have an obligation depending upon what laws or legal obligations it is under.
+Examples include regulatory or breach notification laws;r contracts containing such obligations, including domain registration agreements; and contributory negligence liabilities.

+A proxy/privacy provider may have notification and communication obligations, per contracts and per forthcoming ICANN Consensus Policy (https://gnso.icann.org/en/issues/raa/ppsai-final-07dec15-en.pdf).
+Per the 2013 RAA, P/P Providers operated by registrars are required to publish "The circumstances under which the P/P Provider will relay communications from third parties to the P/P Customer" and “shall publish a point of contact for third parties wishing to report abuse".

+Per the 2013 RAA, gTLD registrars must maintain a dedicated abuse contact to receive reports of abuse involving Registered Names sponsored by Registrar, and Registrar shall publish on its website a description of its procedures for the receipt, handling, and tracking of abuse reports.
+Registrars must also “document its receipt of and response to all such reports.”

-However, when a technical contact has been tasked with technical issue resolution, the registrant may expect the technical contact to have rights needed to update registration data associated with the domain name or systems using the domain name, and/or take actions that lead to resolution.
+When a domain Technical Contact has been tasked with technical issue resolution, the registrant may expect the Technical Contact to have rights needed to update registration data associated with the domain name or systems using the domain name, and/or take actions that lead to resolution.

 Question from WG call for DT to consider: Is the party making contact trying to alert the people managing the domain that they have a problem that would be to their benefit to resolve or is the party making contact trying to get attention to a problem that it has?